-Lazy-load Your iFrames
+Lazy-load your iFrames

-Our iFrames fix it. iFrame loads empty in a snap, yields rendering priority to your page, and then loads media in the background.
+Our async iFrames fix it. iFrame loads empty in a snap, yields rendering priority to your page, and then loads media in the background.

 There are two ways to activate lazy-loading:

 Via Player settings: select "Lazy-load" and it will only apply to players.

 Heads up: lazy-loading will not turn on when Iframely returns native publisher's code.
 It only works with our own iFrames.
 Add &iframe=1 if need be.

 The lazy-loaded Iframely iFrame will use this approach:

 <div style="..."> <iframe data-iframely-url="//iframe.ly/NdU7I4" data-img ...></iframe> </div> <script async src="//cdn.iframe.ly/embed.js" charset="utf-8"></script>

 src attribute initially.
 Embed.js script renders such iFrame when it's time.
 The iFrame sizes are already in the code to avoid screen flicks.